Shunichi09/PythonLinearNonlinearControl/README.md

 All states and inputs of environments are continuous.
 **It should be noted that the algorithms for linear model could be applied to nonlinear enviroments if you have linealized the model of nonlinear environments.**

-You could know abount out environmets more in [Environments.md](Environments.md)
+You could know abount our environmets more in [Environments.md](Environments.md)

 # Usage